 Rarely does something sound as good as Primephonic’s classical music streaming service and still receive a two-star review, but that’s what happened when we tested it almost two years ago.

 It was simply infuriating.
-Baldness had not been uncommon in the What Hi-Fi? office before starting our subscription, but after days of tearing out our hair attempting to navigate the service, it had become an epidemic.
+Baldness had not been uncommon in the What Hi-Fi? office before starting our subscription, but after days of tearing out our hair while attempting to navigate the service, it had become an epidemic.

 Evidently, it wasn’t just us struggling to fathom exactly how Primephonic was supposed to work – the company has revamped its service entirely, improving upon almost everything so that only its pricing system and purple and green colour scheme remain.